matteoepitech/Valka/docs/docs/faq.md

 > Answer: Not for the moment

 2. **Can I malloc, free, realloc ?**
-> Answer: Not for the moment
+> Answer: Since it's using the libC then yes, you can!

 3. **Can I make static arrays ?**
 > Answer: Not for the moment